LostArtefacts/TRX/docs/2-COMMANDS.md

   `/immune off`
   Turns on immunity, making Lara impervious to harm.
 Perfect for when you'd rather explore every nook than tiptoe past traps.

+- `/restless`
+  `/restless on`
+  `/restless off`
+  Turns on infinite sprint.
+Lara's always been a speedster, but with this, even cheetahs are asking her for running tips!

 ## Configuration commands

 - `/set {option}`